sud0x00/SharadaProject-Annotated_Dataset/README.md

 ## Scripts
   This folder contains all the scripts which can be used in the creation of the training data.
-  * poly_rect_crop : It extracts the LabelMe annotated data.
+  * poly_rect_crop : Used for the extraction of the LabelMe annotated data.

+  NewVisualization.ipynb -> Can be used to generate & visualize the dataset.

 ## Main Repo -> https://github.com/sud0x00/SharadaProject-Documentation